Fullscreen Image

 Example Workflow

-Example equipment order work flow.
+Example equipment order workflow diagram

 Symbol